 The Cupp Farm is located in Staunton Virginia which is in the beautiful Shenandoah Valley.
 From our home we have views of both the Blue Ridge and Allegheny Mountain Ranges.
 A variety of crops, produce, and livestock are raised in this beautiful, natural setting.

-The Cupp family sold their third generation, grade A dairy herd a little over a decade ago.
+The Cupp family sold their third generation, grade A dairy herd a number of years ago.
 Mike now runs a brood cow operation (mostly Angus and Hereford) raising beef on the family farm where the dairy was at one time.
-In addition to pastured beef, Mike grows and sells quality hay both in square and large round bales.
+In addition to pastured beef, Mike grows and sells quality hay both in small and large square bales, as well as round bales.
 During the growing season, Mike loves to work in his large garden where he produces a variety of vegetables for sale to the public.
-We have a working relationship with Lewis Creek Market in Staunton and a mobile produce stand.
-(Find out more about our produce sales at this link.)
 In addition to the spring and summer vegetable garden, Mike puts out about three acres of potatoes every year which he sells directly from the farm.
 Some of his potato and vegetable customers have been buying from him for many years and he has an established relationship with a number of families in the community who enjoy the harvest from his crops season after season.
 Mike is carrying on the farming tradition of his father and his grandfather who farmed this very same land.

 While Mike's love of farming lies mostly in growing crops and produce, Tammy's passion is with the animals.
 Tammy has a small herd of "family" cows that includes Miniature Jerseys registered with the American Miniature Jersey Association.
 Tammy uses the milk from the cows to make cheese and other dairy products for her family.

-Other animals on the farm include a mixed flock of free range hens (primarily Speckled Sussex ), Calico Turkeys, two Miniature Nubian goats (kept on as pets as we no longer breed or milk goats), two registered Miniature Horses,a standard size rescue horse, and often feeder pigs.
+Other animals on the farm include a mixed flock of free range hens (primarily Speckled Sussex ), Calico Turkeys, two Miniature Nubian goats (kept on as pets as we no longer breed or milk goats), two registered Miniature Horses, and often feeder pigs.
 Most of these animals enjoy a diet that includes the nourishing milk from the cow's and goats.

 Of course, no farm would be complete without the farm dogs.
 Two Miniature Dachshunds and a Pembroke Welsh Corgi make their home here on the farm as well.